FiditeNemini/transplant-vocab/README.md

 python transplant_vocab.py ./Qwen2.5-0.5B-Instruct ./DeepSeek-R1 ./DeepSeek-R1-DRAFT-0.5B-trimmed --trim-layers 14-21
 ```

-and this leaves us with a model which has 16 layer in total; 14 taken from the start and 2 from the end of the donor model:
+this leaves a model with 16 layer in total; 14 taken from the start and 2 from the end:

 ```
 Trimming layers 14 through 21 (inclusive):